 Types of Personal Loan

 There are a range of lenders out there who offer different types of personal loans, which one you go with, will all depend on what it is you’re after and your financial situation.
-Regardless of the type of personal loan, you will incur interest, fees and charges during the loan term so be sure to read the fine print.
+But regardless of the type of personal loan, you will incur interest, fees and charges during the loan term so be sure to read the fine print.
 This handy guide will give you all the ins and outs of choosing the right personal loan fr you.

 What sort of personal loan can I take out?

-It’s only human to have the urge to go trek around South America, renovate your 1950’s bathroom or upgrade your old school Holden.
 Be it a necessity, like fixing your damaged car, or a desire, like giving the living room a facelift, there are many sorts of personal loans that can turn your dreams into a reality!
 Here’s a list of what you can take a personal loan out for:

 - Debt consolidation